 Preceptors – FAQ

-** Note: These Internships are designed exclusively for undergraduate and graduate students in the health services administration and health care informatics programs in the Department of Health Management and Informatics at the University of Central Florida.
+** Note: These Internships are designed exclusively for undergraduate and graduate students in the health services administration and health care informatics programs in the School of Global Health Management and Informatics at the University of Central Florida.

-Organizations/Preceptors should verify that those students who approach them for internship positions are associated with the department.
+Organizations/Preceptors should verify that those students who approach them for internship positions are associated with the school.